Emine Sultan (daughter of Abdulaziz): Early life

-Emine Sultan was born on 24 August 1874 in at the Dolmabahçe Palace.
+Emine Sultan was born on 24 August 1874 at the Dolmabahçe Palace.
 Her father was Sultan Abdulaziz, son of Sultan Mahmud II and Pertevniyal Sultan, and her mother was Neşerek Kadın, the daughter of Prince Gazi Ismail Bey Zevş-Barakay.
-She was the second child of her mother.
-She was named after her half-sister from one of her father's other consort, who died in infancy.
+She was the second child of her mother and was named after her half-sister from one of her father's other consorts, who died in infancy.
 She was the younger full sister of Şehzade Mehmed Şevket.

-Her father Abdulaziz was deposed by his ministers on 30 May 1876, his nephew Murad V became the Sultan.
-He was transferred to the Feriye Palace the next day.
+Her father Abdulaziz was deposed by his ministers on 30 May 1876, when his nephew Murad V became the Sultan.
+The deposed sultan was transferred to the Feriye Palace the next day.
 The women of Abdulaziz's entourage didn't want to leave the Dolmabahçe Palace.
 So they were grabbed by hand and were sent out to the Feriye Palace.
 In the process, they were searched from head to toe and everything of value was taken from them.
 On 4 June 1876, Abdulaziz died under mysterious circumstances.

 Her mother died a few days later, on 11 June 1876.
 She had become seriously ill the night of the deposition, when she was dragged under the storm naked with only a shawl on, because she had tried to hide the jewels under her clothes.
 Plus, she was heartbroken over Abdulaziz's death, and she was sure he had been killed.
 When Emine Sultan was not yet two years old, her older brother the Crown Prince Şehzade Yusuf Izzeddin raised her in his household.

 Marriage

-Sultan Abdul Hamid II decided that his son Şehzade Mehmed Abdülkadir would marry Emine Sultan, however she abominated this decision and repudiated it as she didn't wanted to form a marriage with someone younger than her, although the Sultan considered this pertinent.
+Sultan Abdul Hamid II decided that his son Şehzade Mehmed Abdülkadir would marry Emine Sultan.
+However she disliked this decision and repudiated it as she didn't want to form a marriage with someone younger than her, although the Sultan considered this pertinent.
+In any case, the marriage did not take place.

-In 1901, Abdul Hamid arranged her trousseaux and marriage together with two of Sultan Murad V daughters, Princesses Hatice Sultan and Fehime Sultan, as well as his own daughter, Princess Zekiye Sultan.
+In 1901, Abdul Hamid arranged her trousseaux and marriage together with two of Sultan Murad V daughters, Princesses Hatice Sultan and Fehime Sultan, as well as his own daughter, Naile Sultan.
 At the age of twenty seven, she married Mehmed Şerif Pasha on 12 September 1901 in the Yıldız Palace.
 Mehmed Şerif Pasha was a scholar familiar with oriental history and literature, and was known for his translations.
 The couple were given the palace of Mehmed Sadık Pasha located in Çarşıkapı.
 The marriage was very happy and they had a daughter, Hamide Hanımsultan.

 In January 1910, Emine and her husband assisted Kemal Bey, alias Ahmed Fehmi Bey, in organising the Parti Radical Ottoman in Istanbul.
 Branches of this organisation were established in Bursa and some other Anatolian towns.
 Soon after the extension of their activities within the empire, the government had become fully aware of the movements of the plotters, and started gathering intelligence as to their contacts in the empire.